HPI-BP2017N2/Crawler/README.md

 - Storm 1.2.1
 - Elasticsearch 6
 - Kibana or Grafana (optional to see metrics)
-- RabbitMQ (when you want to store the crawled pages somewhere)
+- RabbitMQ (if you want to store the crawled pages somewhere)
 #### Required Files
 For the following getting started guide it is assumed that you have the following files created in the project path
 ##### seeds.txt